Application process

 RCSI has now completed its communication regarding the Aptitude Test and wishes each applicant a happy and successful career.

-All future test dates are provisional.
-If there are insufficient numbers, then a test date may be cancelled and an alternative test date will be offered.
+Future test dates are provisional.
+Please note: If there are insufficient numbers, then a test date may be cancelled and an alternative test date will be offered.

 An applicant must be ready for the test date nine days in advance of a test date, including having the entry visa, flight ticket and passport in hand.
 This is to allow for booking confirmation.